 Eco Femme has developed a cross subsidy model, where we sell the cloth pads for a premium price to a high end market which enables us to cross subsidise for economically disadvantaged women at a price they are comfortable to pay (not beyond RS:50).
 Check the program page for more information.

 We often have volunteers working with us and find it to be a wonderfully enriching experience for all involved.
 If you would like to volunteer at Eco Femme (ideally for a minimum of 4 months), you can contact us at firstname.lastname@example.org stating your skills, interests and date of arrival in Auroville.

 At our office we strive to create a welcoming, fun, caring, and creative atmosphere in which to work productively and be together.
 Our weekly team meetings start with sharing something a team member has found inspirational and beautiful over the past week, and we always love to have a good laugh, too!
-We are always happy to welcome visitors, groups of students, and interested individuals to our Open Houses and to arrange information sessions to learn more about our work.
+We are always happy to welcome visitors, groups of students, and interested individuals to our Open House hour and to arrange information sessions to learn more about our work.
 In this way we try to always keep an open door, as we are often pleasantly surprised at how just the right person walks through at just the right time!
 While we are each focused on our specific areas of work, we also value learning together as a team about each person’s work and related global movements, news articles, documentaries, books, and resources of interest.
 This helps us create a balanced work environment with structure that allows us to meet our goals and grow as a business and the fluidity to bring our full selves to our work and receive fulfillment in return.
 When you work or volunteer with Eco Femme, you are included in the team and much more – you are welcomed into a supportive community and invited to share your gifts.